-Each of the 20 Paris districts has its own unique identity and personality, popular attractions, special events, and other interesting things to do and see.
+Each of the 20 Paris districts has its own unique identity, history, and personality, and vibe, along with popular attractions, special events, and other interesting things to do and see.

-Whether you're planning your first visit or a return trip to the City of Light, knowing which Paris neighborhoods have the attractions, activities, and events you want to experience will help you make the most of your time, decide where to book a hotel room or reserve an apartment, and discover more nearby to do and see.
+Whether you're planning your first visit or a return trip to the City of Light, knowing which Paris arrondissements have the attractions, activities, neighborhoods, and events you want to experience will help you make the most of your time, decide where to book a hotel room or reserve an apartment, and discover more to do and see nearby.

-Our Paris Arrondissement Guide below includes an interactive arrondissement map, highlights about top destinations, activities, major events, tours, and hotels in each district, the best arrondissement to stay in based on what you want to see and do, and tips for using the district numbers to help you plan your trip to Paris.
+In our Paris Arrondissement Guide below, you'll find a quick explanation of the city's layout, an interactive arrondissement map, highlights about top neighborhoods, destinations, activities, major events, tours, and hotels in each district, the best arrondissements to stay in based on what you want to see and do, and tips for using the district numbers to help you plan your trip to Paris.

 Top photo: Paris arrondissement map, (c) Paris Discovery Guide